-New York, New York June 9, 2010
+New York, New York June 9, 2010 (except for Note 19, as to which the date is December 3, 2010)

 To the Board of Directors and Shareholders of Federal-Mogul Corporation

 We have audited the consolidated balance sheets of Federal-Mogul Corporation (the Company) as of December 31, 2009 and 2008 (Successor), and the related consolidated statements of operations, shareholders' equity (deficit), and cash flows for the years ended December 31, 2009 and 2008 (Successor), and 2007 (Predecessor) (not presented herein).
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.